 The Indian military exercises can be segregated into 3 categories:

 - Multilateral exercise

-Domestic exercise – This exercise aims to improve internal engagements and there can be inter-services or intra-services depending on nature and its application.
+Domestic exercise – This exercise aims to improve internal engagements and these can be inter-services or intra-services depending on nature and their application.

 Bilateral exercise – These exercises are conducted between two countries.

-The following table provides you with a list of important Indian bilateral army exercises.
+The following table provides you with a list of important Indian bilateral military exercises.

 |Exercise Name||Participant Nations|

 |Mitra Shakti||India & Sri Lanka|

 |Siam Bharat||India & Thailand|